samuelmwikacs/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 All your files should end with a new line
-All your SQL queries should have a comment just before (i.e. syntax above) All your files should start by a comment describing the task All SQL keywords should be in uppercase (SELECT, WHERE…) A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc
+All your SQL queries should have a comment just before (i.e. syntax above) All your files should start by a comment describing the task All SQL keywords should be in uppercase (SELECT, WHERE...)
+A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc
 More Info